airavata-courses/orion/registry-service/README.md

 ### Running the MySQL server

+Please start the MySQL service using the following commands:

 #### Linux

 In linux, after installing MySQL, run the following command to start the MySQL server: